-Why does diversity matter and what does it mean for the University of La Verne?
+Why diversity matters and what it means for the University of La Verne.

-Various studies1,3,6 have articulated the importance diversity makes to a well-rounded education.
-These authors outline how problems and challenges have been addressed by the inclusion of diverse perspectives and experiences that offered new insights, solutions, and overall benefit to all students.
+Various studies1,2,3 have articulated the importance diversity makes to a well-rounded education.
+These authors outline how problems and challenges have been addressed by the inclusion of diverse perspectives and experiences that offered new insights, solutions, and overall benefits to all students.

-The University of La Verne, situated in one of the most diverse and dynamic areas (Greater Los Angeles Metropolitan area and the fast-growing San Bernardino County), reflects the demographic make-up of its community.
-With such richness in student diversity and surrounding area, the university understands the tremendous benefits for learning and accessing first-hand experiences that ultimately enrich the understanding and life of each student, academically and socially.
+The University of La Verne, situated in one of the most diverse and dynamic areas of the United States (the Greater Los Angeles Metropolitan area and the fast-growing San Bernardino County), reflects the demographic make-up of its community.
+With such richness in student diversity and the surrounding area, the university understands the tremendous benefits of learning and accessing first-hand experiences that ultimately enrich the understanding and life of each student, academically and socially.

 Furthermore, La Verne integrates the concept of valuing diversity with its university mission statement: